World Trade Center Health Issues

 • Were You Exposed To Toxic Materials From The WTC Attacks In Some Other Way?

 Individuals who were exposed to toxic materials on or after 9/11 fall into two main categories - first responders who performed rescue, recovery or clean-up work and office workers, residents or students who either lived or worked in Lower Manhattan or were called back to work locations downtown soon after 9/11.
-Most OSA members affected by 9/11 fall into the second group.
+Most OSA members and retirees affected by 9/11 fall into the second group, although some OSA members did perform rescue, recovery or clean-up work.

 IF YOU WERE A DOWNTOWN OFFICE WORKER OR RESIDENT EXPOSED TO 9/11 TOXIC AIR OR DUST

-The World Trade Center Environmental Health Center (WTC EHC) evaluates and treats the medical problems of non-responders associated with the destruction of the World Trade Center and the resulting spread of toxic smoke and dust.
-The WTC EHC is a program of the New York City Health and Hospitals Corporation with locations at Bellevue Hospital, Gouverneur Health Services in Lower Manhattan, and Elmhurst Hospital Center in Queens.
+The World Trade Center Health Program was established in 2011 as a result of Congressional passage of the James Zadroga 9/11 Health and Compensation Act of 2010.
+The WTC Health Program incorporates several pre-existing treatment centers and divides them into health programs for responders, survivors and firefighters.
+One of them, the World Trade Center Environmental Health Center (WTC EHC) evaluates and treats the medical problems of non-responders associated with the destruction of the World Trade Center and the resulting spread of toxic smoke and dust.
+The WTC EHC is a program of New York City Health + Hospitals with locations at Bellevue Hospital, Gouverneur Health Services in Lower Manhattan, and Elmhurst Hospital Center in Queens.

 The WTC EHC is the only center of excellence providing physical and mental health care services to people affected by 9/11 who were not first responders.